GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 In PRGM mode the calculator display shows the current program step.
 The left-most two digits are the actual program step number, and the

-remaining digits represent the step's instruction opcodes, fully described in the section Key Codes.
+remaining digits represent the step's instruction opcodes, fully described in the section Keycodes.

 It's this mode that allows you to manually enter a program into the calculator, just like an authentic HP-25C.

-Tapping the display in PRGM mode
+Single tapping the display in PRGM mode

 brings up the Import PRGM / Share PRGM menu, allowing you to transfer GO-25 programs